novusabeo/yangstarterpack/README.md

-# An Instance Of Responsive Video Gallery Based on Fancy Box BY
+# An Instance Of Responsive Video Gallery

-Angela J. Holden

 For Compiling Videos of Andrew Yangs Camapaign
 With GIF Background and Custom CSS

+An Instance of Responsive Video Gallery By By Angela J. Holden

 https://github.com/angelajholden/responsivevideogallery